mcmayer/stackexchange-analysis/README.md

 <center>
 <img src="images/answers-users.png" alt="#answers vs. #users" width=500 />
 </center>
+The linearity of #answers vs. #questions implies that the number of questions has a similar relation to the number of users.
+This seems to imply that a level of activity can only be maintained by the influx of new users.

 ### Number of Tags ###
 As can be expected, a site with more questions asked also has more tags.